Robust Universal Braiding with Non-semisimple Ising Anyons: Introduction

+Non-semisimple phases have a more recent but increasingly plausible physical basis.
+On the field-theoretic side, non-semisimple TQFTs built from the unrolled quantum group $U_q^H(\mathfrak{sl}_2)$ give rise to consistent $(2+1)$-dimensional topological theories, and they are expected to appear as infrared limits of certain $3$D $\mathcal{N}=4$ Chern–Simons–matter theories~\cite{creutzig2021b}.
+In contrast to the semisimple case, the associated boundary theories are not rational CFTs but logarithmic CFTs, reflecting the underlying indecomposable representation theory.
+For the non-semisimple Ising model considered here, the corresponding edge modes are described by the $\mathcal{W}(2)$ triplet logarithmic CFT~\cite{MR2283660,MR3795642,Negron}, which is built from the same unrolled $U_q^H(\mathfrak{sl}_2)$ category that governs the bulk.
+This places neglectons within the well-developed correspondence between non-semisimple TQFTs and logarithmic CFTs, paralleling the familiar relationship between semisimple TQFTs and rational CFTs.

+Recent work constructing non-semisimple Levin–Wen models~\cite{GLPMS2,GLPMS3} provides further support for non-semisimple topological phases.
+These are local, gapped commuting-projector lattice Hamiltonians whose input data is precisely the non-semisimple category generated by the unrolled quantum group.
+The resulting Hamiltonians are pseudo-Hermitian rather than Hermitian, but they nevertheless support doubled (non-chiral) neglecton quasiparticle excitations.
+Despite the indefinite inner product, pseudo-Hermitian systems possess real energy spectra, normalizable wavefunctions, and time evolution governed by a Hamiltonian that is self-adjoint with respect to the appropriate indefinite metric~\cite{Most-rep}.
+These models extend the semisimple paradigm and provide microscopic realizations of non-semisimple topological phases supporting neglecton excitations, similar to those studied in this work.

-Taken together, our results show that non-semisimple extensions of the Ising model, equipped with the structure of indefinite unitarity, support universal quantum computation by braiding alone.
+Taken together, our results show that non-semisimple extensions of the Ising model support robust universal quantum computation by braiding alone.
 This reveals that models traditionally viewed as non-universal in their semisimple incarnations may become powerful computational platforms once the full non-semisimple theory is taken into account.
 Our findings highlight non-semisimple TQFTs as both a novel mathematical framework and a promising resource in the search for physically realizable topological quantum computing architectures.